-Not all workers in this women’s cooperative were female.
-We got an excellent presentation in good English from this gentleman who also let us try and taste different oil products.
+Not all workers in this women’s cooperative are female.
+We got an excellent presentation in good English from this gentleman who also let us try and taste different oils.

-If the oil is cooked it becomes food oil and uncooked oil again is skin oil.
-You can add lemon or other scents to get different fragrancies.
+When the oil is cooked it becomes food oil, while uncooked oil is good as skin oil.
+To give the skin oil different fragrancies they add lemon or other scents to it.

-Lemon oil was my favorite, sprayed on the skin!
-But skin care industry doesn’t sell this kind of argan oil sprays.
-No, they just add a few drops of it to their luxury creams.
-Because due to its high vitamin E content argan oil is increasingly popular in luxury skincare products.
+Lemon oil was my favorite, as sprayed on the skin directly from the bottle.
+But the cosmetics industry doesn’t sell any argan oil sprays.
+No, they just include a few drops of oil in their best luxury creams.
+Especially the high vitamin E content of argan oil has made it popular in luxury skincare products.

 I also learned that argan oil is good for the nails and the hair.
-You can either buy argan oil shampoo or make your own luxury shampoo by adding a few drops of argan oil to your ordinary shampoo.
+You can either buy argan oil shampoo or make your own shampoo by adding drops of argan oil into your own shampoo.

-Argan oil is becoming trendy as food oil too.
-It’s like a new kind of improved olive oil, but a more expensive one.
+Argan oil is also becoming trendy as food oil.
+They say it’s like a new kind of improved olive oil – and more expensive.

-The food oil it has a nutty flavor, it tastes a bit like toasted hazelnut.
-And they say it helps reduce cholesterol and that you can use it against arteriosclerosis, rheumatism and other diseases.
-I want to have argan oil!
+As food oil, argan oil has a nutty flavor, tasting a bit like toasted hazelnut.
+They say the oil helps reduce cholesterol and also prevents arteriosclerosis, rheumatism and other diseases.

-Yes, of course there was a shop too.
-But the bottles were too big to take home in a cabin baggage so I had to skip it.
-Instead I took home the complimentary argan oil soap from my hotel room.
+Then, of course there was an argan oil shop too.
+However, as the bottles were too big to take home in a cabin baggage I couldn’t buy.
+The only argan oil item I took home was my hotel room argan oil soap.

 Argan oil cosmetics, Essaouira

-If you got interested, you can check out my story on Bali, Indonesia where the world’s most expensive coffee Luwak Coffee is produced with traditional methods, with Luwaks (or civet cats) eating and pooping out coffee beans.
+To learn about the Bali civet cat, check out the post where the world’s most expensive coffee Luwak Coffee is produced by a traditional method, with Luwaks (civet cats) eating and pooping out Balinese coffee beans.

 More on Morocco Travel